daltonbr/CppSeries/067-Unions/Unions.md

 Unions is a bit like a struct or a class type, except that **it can only occupy the memory of one member at a time.**

-It can be used in combination with type punning, and normally are used anonimously.
+It can be used in combination with type punning, and normally are used anonymously.

 ```cpp
 #include <iostream>